 For cycling and walking, little has changed since the 2016 election.
 What makes sense then still makes sense now.
 The slow rate of progress building community paths is a major issue.
 The ACT Government promises much but does little.
 Here is The Conservation Council report from 2016.

-A German study on scooters, “Shared e-scooters – paving the road ahead”, has many interesting things to say about the scooter phenomena.
-Next month, hire scooters will be available in the ACT.
-Who is likely to use these?
+A German study shows that cyclists have little interest in scooters.
+A German study Shared e-scooters – paving the road ahead has many interesting things to say about the scooter phenomena.
 Here is what we found out.

-The ACT standards have a minimum path width of 2.5m.
+The ACT active travel standards have a minimum path width of 2.5 m.
 The reality is that many of the community paths are much narrower than this.
-Only 19% of the paths in the ACT are 2.5m or wider (strategic paths).
-The most common path width is 1.2m and makes up 54% of the 3106km in the ACT.
+Only 19% of the paths in the ACT are 2.5 m or wider (strategic paths).
+The most common path width is 1.2 m and makes up 54% of the 3106 km in the ACT.
 Many suburban streets, however, have no paths at all on the verge and pedestrians walk on the road, which is also often safer for the elderly due to lack of path maintenance.

-The Australian Austroads cycling path standards includes recommendations on path widths.
+The Australian Austroads cycle path standards includes recommendations on path widths.
 The recommended path widths are wider than the vast majority of community and shared paths in Canberra.
-The Austroads AGRD06A standard is more detailed than the ACT equivalent and complement and flesh out the local standard.
+The Austroads AGRD06A standard is more detailed than the ACT equivalent and complements the local standard.